- Photos & Map

 Author´s Tip / Recommendation of the author

-Visit the Salwald restaurant for a fine saffron speciality or a cool refreshment.
+Visit the Salwald restaurant for a fine saffron specialty or a cool refreshment.

 Safety guidelines